valzi/hylia/src/index.md

 archiveButtonText: See all posts
 socialImage: ''
 ---
-Prerequisite: read the 3 Little Brown Books (Tom Moldvay's Basic Dungeons and Dragons edition will do.)
+Prerequisite: read the 3 Little Brown Books